form-for/form-for/README.md

 ### HTML 5 Validation

-Field components can make use of the HTML 5 validation messages.
-This means that you don't have to manually type and translate HTML 5 validations, such as `required`, `min`, `max`, `minLength`, in order to get a good UX and provide accessibility.
+You can make use of the HTML 5 validation attributes, such as `required, min, max and minLength`.
+The HTML 5 validation messages are provided to the Field Component, so the field can display the error in a nice way.

 ```js
 const schema = { age: { type: 'number', max: 10, min: 2, required: true } };